CalistaHatch/CppAssignment/A2/bug-report.md

 ```

 2. **What bug does the original code have?**
- error: 'case' statement not in switch statement
+ The bug that this code has is error: 'case' statement not in switch statement.
- Missing {} for the switch statement
+ I am missing the curly brackets {} for the switch statement.

 3. **What misunderstanding of C++ concepts lead you to this incorrect code?**
+I forgot to encapsulate the switch statment with curly brackets which lead to this code failing and the program wouldnt run.

 4. **How to correct the bug?**
+TO correct this bug I will put { before case 1 and } after the last break in the switch statement.

 5. **The corresponding bug-free code or code snippet is:**

 ```
-bug-free code or code snippet goes here
 #include <iostream>
 using namespace std;
 int main()